shirazlinux/free-software-philosophy/content/learn/copyleft.md

-On the far end of the copyleft spectrum are licenses like the [GNU Affero General Public License][AGPL], which extends the <abbr title="GNU General Public License">GPL</abbr> to apply to software used over a network, such as databases, and considers users of that software "recipients" of the software, who are thus entitled to receive the source code.
+On the far end of the copyleft spectrum are licenses like the [GNU Affero General Public License][AGPL], which extends the <abbr title="GNU General Public License">GPL</abbr> to apply to software used over a network, such as databases, and considers end users of that software "recipients" of the software, who are thus entitled to receive the source code.

 [AGPL]: https://www.gnu.org/licenses/agpl-3.0.html